-We experimented with the three network types described in Section 5, denoted by RANDOM, GRID, and LADDER.
-The default network size is N=1,024 nodes.
-For all topologies, the root node of the routing/aggregation tree is chosen as the center of the network [5], [13].
-To generate the RANDOM network, we randomly placed nodes inside a square area of side $\sqrt{N}$ and set the radio range to 1.5.
-These settings result in a network that is fully connected and not extremely dense, as shown in Fig. 5.
-The average degree of a sensor node is 6.8, 4, and 3 in RANDOM, GRID, and LADDER topologies, respectively.
-The corresponding routing trees have heights 24, 33, and 258, respectively.
-Unless otherwise stated, the selectivities of unary predicates (i.e., $P_1$ , $P_2$ ) are set to 0.05.
-For a single-hop binary join, these settings return 10-20 join results on average (depending on the network topology).
+We experimented with a random (uniform) network topology.
+Experiments with other network topologies can be found in our technical report [19], which also contains an analytical study for the performance of the protocols (omitted due to space constraints).
+The default network size is N = 1024 nodes.
+To generate the RANDOM network, we randomly placed nodes inside a square area of side \sqrt{N} and set the radio range to 1.5.
+These settings result in a network that is fully connected and not extremely dense, as shown in Figure 4.
+In Figure 4a, nodes within one hop are connected by line segments.
+Figure 4b shows the corresponding routing tree, where the base station is located at the center of the space.
+The average degree of a sensor node is 6.8.
+The root node of the routing/aggregation tree is chosen as the center of the network [12, 5] and the tree height is 24.
+Unless otherwise stated, the selectivities of unary predicates (i.e., P_1, P_2) are set to 0.05.
+For a single-hop binary join, these settings return 20 join results on average.